 Where do you want to be 5 years from now, 10 years from now, or even this time next year?
 These places are your goal destinations and although you might know that you don’t want to be standing still in the same place as you are now, it’s not always easy to identify what your real goals are.

 Defining your goal destination is something that you need to take some time to think carefully about.
-The following steps should get you started on a journey to those goals.
+The following steps on how to plan your life goals should get you started on a journey to your destination.

 If any of these goals is a stepping stone to another one of the goals, take it off this list as it isn’t a goal destination.

-- Under each item listed in 2 above, write down the things that you will need to do in order to complete each of the steps required to complete the goal.
+Under each item listed, write down the things that you will need to do in order to complete each of the steps required to complete the goal.